Foreclosure auction

 ZEUS AUCTION

 Registration is a two-step process.
 First you must register for the auction site.
 Once registered for the auction site you must register for the Macomb County auction specifically.
-Registration closes October 17, 2023, at 4 p.m.

 Please note that pursuant to MCL 211.78m, local units have the first right of refusal.
+Additionally, the County Treasurer reserves the right to remove any parcel from the sale for any reason.
 This list will be updated accordingly.
-Additionally, the County Treasurer reserves the right to remove any parcel from the sale for any reason.

 To view the rules and regulations please click here.
+Rules are subject to revision and change.

-Claims
+Surplus Claims

-Beginning with the 2021 foreclosures, in accordance with MCL 211.78t those who hold title or equity interest in property at the time of foreclosure, may file to claim leftover proceeds, if any are available, associated to those parcels which sell for more than the owing delinquency.
-Claiming potential proceeds begins with filing the below form 5743 Notice of Intention to Claim Interest in Foreclosure Sales Proceeds with the Macomb County Treasurer's Office (MCTO) by July 1 immediately following the effective date of the foreclosure.
+For foreclosed property transferred or sold under 78m after December 22, 2020, a claimant, or person with a legal interest in property immediately before the effectiveness of a judgment of foreclosure, may file to claim leftover proceeds, if any are available, associated to those parcels which sell for more than the owing delinquency.
+In accordance with MCL 211.78t(1)(a), claiming potential proceeds begins with filing the below form 5743 Notice of Intention to Claim Interest in Foreclosure Sales Proceeds with the Macomb County Treasurer's Office (MCTO) by July 1 immediately following the effective date of the foreclosure.
 The MCTO will respond by January 31 following the foreclosure auctions, with a form 5744 Notice to Claimant to File Motion with the Circuit Court.
-Provided there actually are surplus proceeds remaining for the property, the claimant may then file a motion with the circuit court between February 1 and May 15, following the notice from the FGU.
-The courts will then set a hearing date and time to determine claim payments.
+Provided there actually are surplus proceeds remaining for the property, the claimant must then file a motion with the circuit court between February 1 and May 15, following the notice from the MCTO.

 Macomb County Treasurer's Office